soundslikeodd/memory-game/README.md

 Simple game written for my children to play.

-It cost nothing to play and does not contain adds.
+It cost nothing to play and does not contain advertisements.

 The best part is that thier Dad wrote it. :smile: